KFreon/KaelsKabbage/NOTES.md

 - search being a bit weird, but works
-- Also why did recent-render change?
+- Latest render looks at lastWriteTime, needs to read the index.md :(
 - add local render filter, just on keydown or something?
 OR JUST TYPE ANYWHERE INTO THE SEARCHBOX???
-- Use half res videos for main page, with "click for full res".
-Maybe only use VP9?
-Support?
+- Use half res videos for main page, with "click for full res", just two links (VP9, mp4?).
+VP9 not supported on safari
   - videos don't work on xbox
 - xbox/landscape styling is bad
-  - also make carousel buttons bigger on mobile